On the Incompatibility of Special Relativity and Quantum Mechanics: Introduction

 \section{Introduction}

 An important feature of the theoretical landscape in physics during the last ninety years is that the two main foundational theories, relativity and quantum mechanics, at least in their standard interpretations, contradict each other.
 Basically, this is not even a very subtle remark, since the Schr\"odinger equation, one of the cornerstones of quantum mechanics, is patently not Poincar\'e invariant.
 It would have been quite surprising if researchers had never come across experimental settings where quantum mechanics is at variance with special relativity, and completely unrealistic that they had not become aware rather soon of the inconsistency issue.
-However, discussions on the difficulty of combining relativity and quantum mechanics have often taken the form (and still they frequently do) of a search for a theory of quantum gravity, which focus on a theoretically much more ambitious target (that is, some kind of fusion between quantum mechanics and {\sl general} relativity).
+However, discussions on the difficulty of combining relativity and quantum mechanics have often taken the form (and still they frequently do) of a search for a theory of quantum gravity, which focus on a theoretically much more ambitious target (that is, some kind of fusion between quantum mechanics and {\sl general} relativity).\footnote{The quantum gravity program is still far from having achieved a consensus: ``Despite intensive efforts to create a quantum theory of gravity, the goal is still illusive.
+We are no closer than 30 years ago as more and serious difficulties have developed.
+Many imaginative theories have been proposed; none is yet successful and some have met remarkable defeat.'' \cite{ha12}}

 In fact the basic issue was recognized and pointed out, authoritatively, around 1930.\footnote{Contrary to what Popper wrote half a century later: ``It cannot be sufficiently stressed that, apart from Einstein in his {\sl Dialectica} article, nobody before Bell suspected that quantum mechanics itself (and not perhaps only the Copenhagen interpretation) clashed with locality, and therefore with special relativity'' (\cite{pop82c}, p.
 20n28).} To cite an early explicit statement, in his celebrated treatise first published in German in 1932, von Neumann stressed what seemed to him: